jorgerodpen/MadridPollution/README.md

 And the correlation coefficients were the following (the second heatmap shows correlation per station with NO2 levels):

 <img src="https://github.com/jorgerodpen/MadridPollution/blob/main/correlation2.png" width="250"><img src="https://github.com/jorgerodpen/MadridPollution/blob/main/correlation.png" width="200">

+A map of the locations of the stations was saved as an HTML file.
+The colours of the stations are obtained with spatialisation.

 ## Model building
 The log of the NO2 levels was used to model the linear regression.
 The log of wind fitted better the values than wind.